pubky/pubky-knowledge-base/Readme.md

 ## Add Knowledge

-The top directory of this repo `/` is an Obsidian Vault.
-Just add Pubky knowledge to it.
+The root directory is an Obsidian Vault.
+Just add Pubky knowledge to it!

+The current Knowledge base is a mix of reality, dreams, visions, actuality and plans.

 ## Build static Quartz site